-Kristin has been a registered nurse for over twenty years and a hospice nurse for eleven.
+Kristin has been a registered nurse for over twenty years and a hospice nurse for more than ten.
 She began her career in hospice at Lifetime Care and has been the Director of the Isaiah House since 2009.

 A Note from the Director

 I began my relationship with Isaiah House years before becoming its director.
 I was moved by the dedication and willingness of the staff and volunteers to care for those who had great need, unfortunate pasts, and uncertain futures..

 Many of the people we share our community with today may find themselves sick and dying with family unable to care for them, or no family at all.

 It means so much to each one of us to be able to ease some of one’s journey.
 We are committed to treating everyone with compassion, kindness, and love.

 Isaiah House is a home with smells of soup and cookies coming from the kitchen, with a quilt on the bed, and a bell to ring if you need assistance.
 We focus on quality of life.
 We look at each day as an opportunity to create something special.
 Sometimes that is something very simple like picking out pj’s or coffee hour at the kitchen table.
 Everyone’s needs are different and we respect those differences.
 The day starts the way our resident would like it to and it ends the same way.
 Every moment of every day is shared with others who care, and that can make all the difference.
 No one has to walk this journey alone.

 Dr. Rob Horowitz has been pro bono Medical Director of Isaiah House since 2015.
 He describes this work as “among my most meaningful, soul-nourishing and gratifying pleasures.”